tracking-exposed/experiments-data/silver/README.md

 ### semantic-entities.json

-using the `externals.id` from the object above, you can find the semantic analysis of all the externally linked URLs:
+**relationships**: using the `externals.id` from the object above, you can find the semantic analysis of all the externally linked URLs. also `original` contains the same URL of `externals.link`

 ```
   {
-    "id": $THIS_IS_THE_ID_REFERENCED,
+    "id": "c26b59f275872774e32f7ce8bc46f570e9c73fc7",
     "original": "http://bit.ly/4444UDX",
     "time": IGNORE IT, depends on the third party services,
     "annotation": [ list of entities extracted, position, and wikipedia references ],